leungsteve/elastic-trace-the-culprit/instruqt/challenges/02-deploy-and-detect/assignment.md

 - [ ] Latency has increased to ~2000ms
 - [ ] SLO burn rate is elevated (6x or higher)
 - [ ] Alert has fired (visible in Observability > Alerts)
-- [ ] Business impact is visible on the dashboard
 - [ ] Deployment annotation is visible in APM

 ## What You Learned